kaka-zuumi/VENUSpy/README.md

 pip install ase
 ```

 The file `cli.py` can be run with your favourite Python environment so long as the appropriate packages can be installed.
 Then, input files and command line arguments can be supplied to it.

+## Sampling Methods

+## Potential Energy Surface

+To do any sampling or dynamics, a PES is necessary.
 Many options are available:

 - [MOPAC](#mopac)
 - [PSI4](#psi4)